-CARE Indiahelps alleviate poverty and social exclusion by facilitating empowerment of women and girls from marginalized communities in 14 states of India.
+CARE India helps alleviate poverty and social exclusion by facilitating empowerment of women and girls from marginalised communities in India.

 Work and Achievements

 CARE has been working for 65 years in India to tackle poverty, gender inequality and social inclusion.

 Our four focus areas are Health, Education, Livelihood and Disaster Preparedness and Response and we have directly reached out to more than 25 million with a presence in 12 States covering 90+ districts in India.

 Education is a tool for empowerment for developing an identity and to increase opportunities that helps in fighting social evils.
 15 special training centres in Bihar used Udaan approach, Udaan – our flagship programme was conferred Global NGO Excellence Award by World CSR Group under innovation category in 2015.

 Innovations in our health programme were scaled up by the Bihar Government.
 3,40,673 pregnant women and adolescent girls were reached out through our project.
 Under Kala Azar Elimination Programme in Bihar, CARE trained 1281 spray squads.

 Livelihood programmes covers a range of innovative initiatives and has supported 30,000 women in profitably engaging in agriculture and dairy value chains.
 67,200 women insured against different kinds of risks as part of financial inclusion initiative.

 CARE, in India has been responding to various emergencies for over 65 years and is recognised as one of the major actors in humanitarian response in the country.
 We have distributed relief material and aided people in UP, Odisha, J&K, Assam, Tamil Nadu, Maharashtra and Nepal.

 In the coming years, CARE will work to increase its reach, impact and promote action for the empowerment of women.